Browsing Posts from February 2008

 Can't wait to check out these new products in the spring!

 I have had a strange nail polish week.
-I have been back and forth on my nails with Before He Cheats (light pink) and then Makin’ Whoopee (iridescent rose) both from the LIPPMANN COLLECTION.
+I have been back and forth on my nails with Before He Cheats (light pink) and then Makin’ Whoopee (iridescent rose) both from the DEBORAH LIPPMANN brand.
 Ever have one of those weeks?
-Both are great shades and I guess I’m just exercising my right to change my female mind, even if it is everyday! $15 @ beauty.com
+Both are great shades and I guess I’m just exercising my right to change my female mind, even if it is everyday! $15 @ beauty.com.

 Let’s see what CHANEL has on deck with their Spring 2008 Collection.
 They’re feeling clean crisp colors and soft pastels.
 Eyes flip from soft and girly with one Eye Shadow Quad to bold and daring with the other Quad.
 Here’s what we’re feelin’: